-The game's writing is certainly one of its strengths; multiple times a plot twist completely got me off guard.
+The game's writing is certainly one of its strengths; multiple times a plot twist completely caught me off guard.
 And I like how your choices carry far into the next chapters, and characters, who at first seem just side-quest NPCs, grow more important later on.
 I also like how atypically to most RPGs, the main plot does not feel as much like some distant thing that will forever wait you.
 There are some purely unrelated quests in form of notice board assignments, but as most of the quests are bound to the main plot, I felt I was constantly progressing in the story.

 There is a certain quirk in Sapkowski's style I do not like judging by the game, though.
 Of course, not having read any of the books, I cannot say how subtle the anachronisms are in them, but, for instance, when a dwarf blacksmith starts talking about innovation, my immersion is bit shaken to say the least.
 Another such an immersion breaker for me is modern day profanity in a high fantasy setting.
 Though I must say I did chuckle a bit at Geralt's exclamation -- "Abso-fucking-lutely beautiful." -- when he was thrown in jail.